 If you feel you are suffering from a medical condition or symptoms that have limited your ability to perform the material duties of your job, you may have started thinking about filing a claim to recover your long-term disability (LTD) benefits.
 The LTD claims process will be a tedious one, with many chances where you could make a misstep.
-In addition to bringing on an experienced insurance attorney, like our attorneys at Taylor, Warren, Weidner & Hancock, here are some critical steps you can follow to improve your chance of recovering your LTD benefits.
+In addition to bringing on an experienced insurance attorney, like our attorneys at Taylor, Warren, Weidner, Hancock & Barnes, here are some critical steps you can follow to improve your chance of recovering your LTD benefits.

 Obtain and Review Your LTD Policy